16parmindersingh/MIS-Analytics-Portfolio/Online-Book-Store-Analysis/README.md

 - Compiled the entire analysis into `Online Book Store Analysis.pdf`, containing all queries, results, and SQL outputs in a structured presentation format.
 - Added all supporting files (datasets and SQL script) to the repository for reproducibility.

+---

 ## Project Structure
 - `Books.csv` – Raw dataset of all available books in the store.
 - `Customers.csv` – Customer database with demographic details.
 - `Orders.csv` – Record of all transactions and purchases.
 - `SQL OnlineBookStore Analysis.sql` – Contains all SQL queries written and executed for this project.
 - `Online Book Store Analysis.pdf` – Full analysis report with queries and results.
+- `pdf_Screenshot.png` – Preview of the PDF report.
+- `Questions_Screenshot.png` – Screenshot showing all 20 queries from basic to advanced.
 - `README.md` – Project documentation file.

+---

 ## Skills Demonstrated
 This project showcases my ability to: